-Traditionally, AV and other endpoint security products have focused on files (executables) to detect and prevent malware.
+Traditionally, antivirus and other endpoint security products have focused on files (executables) to detect and prevent malware.
 There are several advantages to this.
 Files can be hashed, queried in reputation services, examined by both static analysis and machine learning, and easily excluded for false detections.

-Because of this, threat actors have increasingly turned to fileless malware as a highly effective alternative.
+Over the past few years, threat actors have increasingly turned to fileless malware as a highly effective alternative.

 How Does Fileless Malware Work?

-The most common form of Fileless malware in the wild is when a victim clicks on a spam link within an email or fraudulent website.
+The most common form of fileless malware in the wild is when a victim clicks on a spam link within an email or fraudulent website.

-Hackers typically pose as a trustworthy or familiar source in order to convince the victim to click on the link they provide.
+Hackers typically pose as a trustworthy or familiar source to convince the victim to click on the link they provide.
 This is especially effective within formal settings where the victim believes an employee or executive from their company is contacting them.

 The key takeaway here is that this type of malware attack relies on social engineering in order to be successful.

 This type of malicious software makes use of programs that are already on the computer.
 Its behavior can’t be detected by heuristics scanners and it has no identifiable code or signature.

 Additionally, fileless malware resides within the memory of the system.